G-Milzink/CI_PP1_TR/README.md

 - HP 14s-fq0050nd AMD Ryzen 3 3250U 14" laptop
 - Generic Desktop PC

-Testing with Google Chrome Develepor Tools Device Toggling reveals issues with the responsive design on several devices.
+Testing with Google Chrome Develepor Tools Device Toggling reveals that the site remains functional and esthetically consistent across all devices.

 ### Browser compatability
 The website was tested on the following browsers: